DuranDrop-Dev/Wordle/README.md

 # Wordle

 This is an interpretation of the popular word game Wordle, written in REACT.
 Square turns green if the guessed letter is in the right position.
-The boxes that have a letter within the wordle but is in the wrong position should turn yellow upon submission but the logic has not been codded yet.
+The boxes that have a letter within the wordle but is in the wrong position should turn yellow upon submission but the logic has not been coded yet.

+Live version of the web app can be found here: <a href="https://wordle.durandrop.com">wordle.durandrop.com</a>

 ## Future updates